H5555 — Support

+RI General Law 11-47-60 already bans concealed weapons on school grounds.
+All this bill does is clarify that law’s scope.
 Concealed weapons present a constant unavoidable risk.
-According to the CDC, in 2013 there were 16,864 reported unintentional gunshot injuries.
-That’s 46 firearm accidents every day.
+According to the CDC, in 2015 (the last year for which data is available) there were 17,311 reported unintentional gunshot injuries.
+That’s 47 firearm accidents every day.

 Arguments that permit holders would protect students and staff are deeply suspect.
 Applicants in Rhode Island only need to put 30 rounds in a 14-inch target at 25 yards every four years.
 There is no requirement for training in real-world tactical scenarios — or even drawing from concealment — nothing that would prepare them for the complex, high-stress situation of an active shooter.